 Scheduling of compression operations on DPDK's application data path is performed using a burst oriented asynchronous API set.
-A queue pair on a compression device accepts a burst of compression operations using enqueue burst API.
+A queue pair on a compression device accepts a burst of compression operations using the enqueue burst API.
 On physical devices the enqueue burst API will place the operations to be processed on the device's hardware input queue, for virtual devices the processing of the operations is usually completed during the enqueue call to the compression device.
-The dequeue burst API will retrieve any processed operations available from the queue pair on the compression device, from physical devices this is usually directly from the devices processed queue, and for virtual device's from a rie ring where processed operations are placed after being processed on the enqueue call.
+The dequeue burst

+API will retrieve any processed operations available from the queue pair on the compression device, from physical devices this is usually directly from the devices processed queue, and for virtual device's from an rte_ring where processed operations are placed after being processed on the enqueue call.

-A burst in DPDK compression can be a combination of stateless and stateful operations with a condition that for stateful ops only one op at-a-time should be enqueued from a particular stream i.e. no-two ops should belong to same stream in a single burst.
-However a burst may contain multiple stateful ops as long as each op is attached to a different stream i.e. a burst can look like:
+A burst in DPDK compression can be a combination of stateless and stateful operations with a condition that for stateful ops only one op at a time should be enqueued from a particular stream i.e. two ops should never belong to the same stream in a single burst.
+However, a burst may contain multiple stateful ops, as long as each op is attached to a different stream, i.e. a burst can look like:

-enqueue burst op1.no flush op2.no flush op3.flush_final op4.no flush op5.no flush
+'''

+enqueue_burst op1.no_flush op2.no_flush op3.flush_final op4.no_flush op5.no_flush

+'''

 Where, op1 .. op5 all belong to different independent data units. op1, op2, op4, op5 must be stateful as stateless ops can only use flush full or final and op3 can be of type stateless or stateful.
-Every op with type set to RTE_COMP_OP_STATELESS must be attached to priv_xform and Every op with type set to RTE_COMP_OP_STATEFUL must be attached to stream.
+Every op with type set to RTE_COMP_OP_STATELESS must be attached to priv_xform and every op with type set to RTE_COMP_OP_STATEFUL must be attached to stream.

-Since each operation in a burst is independent and thus can be completed out-of-order, applications which need ordering, should setup per-op user data area with reordering information so that it can determine enqueue order at dequeue.
+Since each operation in a burst is independent and thus can be completed out of order, applications which need ordering should setup a per-op user data area, with reordering information so that it can determine enqueue order at dequeue.

-Also if multiple threads calls enqueue_burst() on same queue pair then it's application onus to use proper locking mechanism to ensure exclusive enqueuing of operations.
+Also, if multiple threads calls enqueue_burst() on the same queue pair then it's the application's responsibility to use a proper locking mechanism to ensure exclusive enqueuing of operations.